 The “Muslim Ban”

 Trump opponents tried to misinterpret the ban, saying it to be a prelude to the expulsion of all immigrants.
 They say soon Trump will deport Mexicans, Chinese, and even all the other “people of color” or “non-Christians”.
 He is simply Hitler II.
-However, the US president is not the emperor, and therefore he does not have such a power.
-On February 3, a Seattle federal judge suspended the ban nationwide.
+However, the US president is not an emperor, and therefore he does not have such a power.
+On February 3rd 2017, a Seattle federal judge suspended the ban nationwide.
 In this regard, Trump is still appealing.
 No matter who is right, this reflected the separation of powers in the United States.
 If an order is not widely accepted, it is doomed to fail.

 Why the United States has no obligation to accept refugees

 I believe the intent of the ban is to restrict the refugee influx.
 CNN who has always been against Trump also recently reported that tens of thousands of refugees with visas are affected by the ban.
 At this point, I support Trump’s decision, because no matter what country the refugee is from, he should be prohibited.